peterlazzarino/react-controlled-ab/README.md

 ## Props

-### variants

-Type: Array({ Node: JSX.Element }) Default: undefined

-Your react components that should be shown for a given experience, first element is Experience 1, second is Experience 2 and so on.

 ### campaign

 Type: string  Default: undefined

 The name of the campaign you are testing, should correspond to the campaign in evergage but is really just a way to group experiences.

-### eventPrefix

-Type: string Default: EvergageAB

-The prefix for events that the components listens to

 ### timeout